Back to Work

 Triggering years of internalized dystopian fear about what AI is for and who it serves.

 I partnered with two researchers to evaluate the new Personal Intelligence feature.
-Our tasks included moderating sessions and synthesizing data under strict confidentiality.

 The Stakes